 Most of the time, backorders happen due to poor inventory management.
 If you’re fulfilling orders in-house, it’s unlikely that you have the technology and infrastructure to track and manage inventory effectively.
-Equally, you probably don’t have the time to improve inventory management because you’re too busy with the order fulfilment process.
+Equally, you probably don’t have the time to improve inventory management because you’re too busy with the order fulfillment process.

 A 3PL can fix both of these problems.
 Firstly, you’ll no longer have to worry about storing, picking, packing, and shipping your orders to customers.
-Simply send your SKUs to a 3PL, integrate your shopping channels with their inventory management platform, and let them take care of all aspects of fulfilment.
+Simply send your SKUs to a 3PL, integrate your shopping channels with their inventory management platform, and let them take care of all aspects of fulfillment.

 3PLs can also help you to hugely improve inventory management with inventory analysis tools.
 At James and James, our award-winning platform, ControlPort, provides you with all the information you need to set adequate safety stock, set up reorder points, reduce wastage, optimise costs, and so much more.